WHS

 Picture

-Students in Year 9 and 10 experience the eight learning areas of the New Zealand Curriculum and choose subjects which allow them to explore their interests while building the foundation for a future-focused qualification and ensuring they meet the thresholds required for academic success in the senior school.
-As students move to the senior school, they become more specialised in their chosen subjects and pathway; with our broad range of subject choice for both seniors and juniors designed to meet students’ various passions.
+Students in Year 9 experience the eight learning areas of the New Zealand curriculum and choose subjects which allow them to explore their interests while building the foundation for success in the senior school.
+As students move through the school they become more specialised in their chosen subjects and pathway; with our broad range of subject choice for both seniors and juniors designed to meet students’ various interests and needs.

 Picture